 What if I don’t have enough to pay the bondsman?

 This question is asked a lot, but it’s not as big of a deal as you might imagine.
 In lieu of cash payments, you can talk with our bondsmen about using collateral.

 If you’re not sure if something might be able to be used for collateral to bail yourself out or your loved one, we suggest getting in touch with us.
 Feel free to contact us at (713) 225-2727 or visit us at our website.

 When your freedom is on the line, you need to trust that someone out there has your back to get you out quickly and efficiently.
 That’s where ASAP Bail Bonds comes in.
-When as soon as possible is an exclamation of freedom you can trust that we’ll be there to walk you out the jail with a smile, a handshake, and a friendly demeanor.
-Texas City TX bailbondsman.
+When as soon as possible is an exclamation of freedom, you can trust that we’ll be there to walk you out of the jail with a smile, a handshake, and a friendly demeanor.
+You know who to call when you need a Texas City TX bailbondsman.